Chapter 9:

 As the argument began anew, I took a sip of my drink, then stopped immediately.

 If Niels told her that I didn’t know about the history of the church, my cover as a priest would be blown.
-I quickly swallowed the rest of my sip; it was a very flavorful drink with a slightly floral aroma and–
+I swallowed the rest of my sip; it was a very flavorful drink with a slightly floral aroma, though I began to feel a strange sensation in my throat.

 “What is it?”
 Vivian asked.

 “This drink is way too strong!”
-I said loudly.
+I said loudly as I gripped the wooden counter.

 “What?
 That’s not possible.”
 Niels said, concern edging into his voice.
-“You shouldn’t be reacting to any elven mix this strongly unless you haven’t eaten anything for a while.”
+“You shouldn’t be reacting to any elven mix this strongly unless you haven’t eaten anything for weeks!”

 “Get him a neutralizer!
 Now!”